Live2D/CubismViewer/Readme.md

 ## Contributing

 Wrote a cool *gem*?
 We're looking forward to it.
+You can either submit its source code or a link (as issues or as pull requests).

 Besides that, there are many other ways to contribute to the project, too: logging bugs, submitting pull requests, reporting issues, and creating suggestions.